This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 - Time: 1 hour 45 minutes

-Before beginning today’s drive, you’ll spend the first half of the day exploring a bit more of Albany.
+Before beginning today’s drive, you’ll spend the first half of the day exploring a bit more of Albany in the south west of Australia.

 From there, you’ll head back onto the main highway before navigating off towards Bremer Bay.